jurerotar/react-icons-sprite/README.md

 ```

 ### Webpack
-Add the loader to transform modules that import from `react-icons/*` and install the plugin to emit the sprite and rewrite the placeholder URL.
+Add the loader to transform modules that import icons and install the plugin to emit the sprite and rewrite the placeholder URL.

 ```js
 // webpack.config.js (v5)